By now, you’re probably asking yourself, which is better?

 So which one is better?

-It’s really up to you to decide.Many traders plot several different moving averages to give them both sides of the story.
+You don’t have to limit yourself to a single type of MA or a single instance of an MA.Many traders plot several different moving averages to give them both sides of the story.

 They might use a longer period simple moving average to find out what the overall trend is, and then use a shorter period exponential moving average to find a good time to enter a trade.